 I’m a painter.
 I’m not even ashamed to say so.
 The palette knife is my favorite tool but I do use the brush.
 I’m not the worst or even in the middle among the millions of artists around the world.
+I see art as a need not a hobby.
+This blog is about helping you transition from hobbyist to a serious artist

 But let’s face it.
 No matter how good we think we are, there is always someone better at expressing themselves in our chosen area of expression.
 So the only person you can and should compare yourself to is yourself.
 That is so easy to say but human nature is irresistible.
 So the best we can do is to remind ourselves that